lulzzz/documentation-1/docs/category/02_install_helm.md

 kubectl create serviceaccount tiller --namespace kube-system
 ```

-Create a file called 'rbac-config.yaml' and add the following code to configure Tiller
+Create a file called 'rbac-config.yaml' and add the following code to add Tiller to the service account and bind it to the 'cluster-admin' role

 ```yaml
 apiVersion: v1